 Jean Pierre Guédry immigrated from France in the 1790’s.
 His wife Mariane Daspit De St. Amant immigrated with him.
-He worked on a farm in Lafourche Parish near Napoleonville Louisiana and owned property in that area.
+He owned a farm in Lafourche Parish south of the town of Thibodeaux Louisiana an area known as Lafourche Crossing.

 His son Eugene Guédry was born in Lafourche Parish on June 2, 1802.
 He died in Houma, LA, on March 29, 1894.
 Eugene was a store keeper for a farm near Lafourche Crossing South of Thibodeaux.
 He married Elise Charpentier (born Nov 29, 1801, died Nov 29, 1844).

 His son Adolph A. Gaidry was born on Dec 23, 1840 in Lafourche Parish and died on April, 2 1905 in Terrebonne Parish.
 Adolph Gaidry, had a big general store on E. Main St. in Houma where the Holy Rosary Church is now located and Adolph’ house was where the rectory is located today.